Updated 16/06/2025

 Amaryllis is a striking indoor plant that’s surprisingly easy to grow.
 Light up your home with its stunning trumpet-like blooms, strappy leaves, and delicate fragrance.

-The plant has tall flower spires, reaching 30cm to even 60cm for some varieties, and the flower heads are large and dramatic.
-They add a touch of style to any room in the home and make ideal plants to try if you’ve never grown bulbs before – just plant it in the container and add water.
+The plant has tall, stout, dramatic flower spires, reaching 30cm to even 60cm for some varieties, and most of the flower heads are large and dramatic.
+They add a touch of style and glamour to any room in the home and make ideal plants to try if you’ve never grown bulbs before – just plant it in the container and add water.

 The Latin name for amaryllis is Hippeastrum, which means ‘knight’s star’, and the plants originate in central and southern America.

 Amaryllis bulbs make a spectacular houseplant and are great to give as a gift.
 They are also ideal bulbs for kids because they are so easy to grow.
-You just need some soil and water, a bright windowsill, and a little patience.
+You jdon’t even need soil!
+Just water and a bright position.

 Amaryllis flowers come in a range of colours, but some striking varieties are the pure white blooms of ‘Christmas Gift’, rich ruby ‘Red Lion’ and the elegant pink and white stripes of ‘Wonderland’